wsharp07/thesharpdev.com/thesharpdev.com/content/posts/2023/vanity-engineering/index.md

 > **Vanity Engineering (noun):** The practice of designing or implementing a solution to a problem that is not necessarily required or needed, but is done primarily for the purpose of enhancing one's personal image or reputation.

-Vanity engineering projects often result in over-engineered solutions that are difficult to maintain and often don't serve any real purpose.
+Vanity engineering projects result in over-engineered solutions that are difficult to maintain and often don't serve any real purpose.

 It can also be used to describe situations where a project or solution is designed or developed in a way that prioritizes aesthetics over functionality or practicality.